Field Service Engineer, Siemens Healthineers

 Innovative healthcare solutions

-After graduating in July, Katie is now working as a trainee service engineer for Siemens Healthineers, a global medical technology company focused on innovative healthcare solutions to support patients and healthcare providers.
+Since graduating in July 2017, Katie has been working as a field service engineer for Siemens Healthineers, a global medical technology company focused on innovative healthcare solutions to support patients and healthcare providers.

-“I was attracted by the practical nature of the role and the opportunity to be part of a large international company that is designing new equipment for healthcare.
-This is exactly what I want to do.”
+“I was attracted by the practical nature of the role and the opportunity to be part of a large international company that is designing new equipment for healthcare and providing a lot of opportunities for further education and training.
+This is exactly what I want to do and I have found a lot of the papers I completed have provided me with a great base knowledge that can be applied to all areas of my role.”

 Make the most of your time at AUT, Katie advises other students.